The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: First order opacity expansion

-Given the interpretation of \eqref{eq3.41} in terms of the broadening mechanism, it is natural to conjecture that the difference between \eqref{eq3.5} and \eqref{eq3.41} has an interpretation in terms of medium-indiuced $c\bar{c}$-radiation in the incoherent limit.
-To test this conjecture, we design a Gedankenexperiment in which broadening is switched off, so that the kinematic dependence of the terms expected for stimulated $c\bar{c}$-radiation can be established in a separate calculation.
-This is achieved by preparing an \emph{on-shell gluon} that cannot split into a $c\bar{c}$-pair without medium-modification, and letting it scatter on a spatially extended target.
-The way to do this in the present formalism is to prepare the gluon in the infinite past at $y_\text{init}=-\infty$.
-Such a gluon is on-shell in the sense that to zeroth order in opacity, the master formula \eqref{eq2.3} does not allow for splitting\footnote{Although the incoming gluon is on-shell in this respect, one has $Q_1 \geq 2 m_c$ in \eqref{eq3.6}.},
+Given the interpretation of \eqref{eq3.17} in terms of the broadening mechanism, it is natural to conjecture that the difference between \eqref{eq3.6} and \eqref{eq3.17} has an interpretation in terms of medium-induced $c\bar{c}$ radiation in the incoherent limit.
+To test this conjecture, we design a gedankenexperiment in which broadening is switched off, so that the kinematic dependence of the terms expected for stimulated $c\bar{c}$-radiation can be established in a separate calculation.
+This is achieved by preparing an \emph{on-shell gluon} that cannot split into a $c\bar{c}$-pair without medium modification, and letting it scatter on a spatially extended target.
+The way to do this in the present formalism is to prepare the gluon in the infinite past at $t_\text{init}=-\infty$.
+Such a gluon is on-shell in the sense that to zeroth order in opacity, no splitting occurs\footnote{Although the incoming gluon is on-shell in this respect, one has $Q_1 \geq 2 m_c$ in \eqref{eq3.7}.}:

-One checks \eqref{eq3.42} by setting $n_0 = 0$ in \eqref{eq2.3} and doing all integrals analytically.
-To let this on-shell gluon scatter once, we determine the first order opacity correction to \eqref{eq3.40}.
+One checks \eqref{eq3.18} by setting $n(\xi) = n_0 = 0$ in \eqref{eq2.2} and doing all integrals analytically.
+To let this on-shell gluon scatter once, we determine the first order opacity correction to \eqref{eq3.16}.
 A relatively lengthy calculation, based entirely on the technical steps discussed already, yields

-In this way, we understand the full $N=1$ opacity correction to the $g\to c\bar{c}$ vacuum splitting in terms of two contributions \eqref{eq3.41} and \eqref{eq3.43} that have an intuitive probabilistic interpretation in the incoherent limit and that both become negligible if the in-medium path length is small compared to the formation time.
+where $L \gg \tau_{g\to c\bar{c}}$ guarantees that the interference factor that is absent when $t_\text{init}=-\infty$ is also $1$ in \eqref{eq3.11} and \eqref{eq3.17}.
+In this way, we understand the full $N=1$ opacity correction to the $g\to c\bar{c}$ vacuum splitting in terms of two contributions \eqref{eq3.17} and \eqref{eq3.19} that have an intuitive probabilistic interpretation in the incoherent limit and that both become negligible if the in-medium path length is small compared to the formation time.